bruno-rodrigues-bitsight/contrib-almaraz/README.md

 }
 ```

-It is also possible to customize which beans are instantiated without using `AlmarazConfig`.
-The following example only two webfilters:
+It is also possible to customize which beans are instantiated without using `AlmarazConfiguration`.
+The following example configures only two webfilters:

 ```java
 @Configuration